30 Creepy Outdoor DIY Halloween Crafts

 These glowing eyes are super easy to make using cardboard rolls from tp or paper towel rolls.
 For all the directions for making these glowing eyes, go to Rust & Sunshine.

-I really like the looks of this little ghost, he looks like he's just having fun.
-For the directions on how to make him, go to Free Holiday Ideas & Crafts.
+I really like the looks of these little ghosts..
+For the directions on how to make them, go to DIY Network.

 6. Flying Bats